franck-armand/Data-Science-Projects/README.md

 # __The Data Science Series Project__

 The data science series includes various data related projects.
-Each projects contains a unique approach and a specific problem to solve.
+Each project contains a unique approach and a specific problem to solve.
 The method applied to each project is detailed and presented within the notebook as well as the visualization results.